Home

 Coffee, Music and Inter-religious Harmony in Eastern Uganda

 Uganda has a history of ethnic and religious divisions that intensified during the brutal dictatorship of Idi Amin in the 1970s.
 Yet in the 1990s, the Abayudaya (Jewish people) of Uganda set out to build productive, respectful relationships with their Muslim and Christian neighbors.
-In Namonyoni sub-county, outside of the town of Mbale, 586 Muslim, Jewish and Christian farmers have recently joined together to form the Peace Kawomera (Delicious Peace) Fair Trade Coffee Cooperative in partnership with the Thanksgiving Coffee Company in California.
-Coffee farmers are composing music in a variety of local styles to educate farmers to the benefits of Fair Trade, to encourage farmers to join the cooperative and cooperate across religious boundaries.
+In Namonyoni sub-county, outside of the town of Mbale, 586 Muslim, Jewish and Christian farmers joined together to form the Peace Kawomera (Delicious Peace) Fair Trade Coffee Cooperative (now reformulated as The Naminyoni Community of Shalom) originally in partnership with the Thanksgiving Coffee Company in California.
+Coffee farmers composed music in a variety of local styles to educate farmers to the benefits of Fair Trade, to encourage farmers to join the cooperative and cooperate across religious boundaries.
 In these songs, they also teach the most effective methods to cultivate coffee and stress the importance of Fair Trade profits to educate their children.
-Jeffrey A. Summit returned to Uganda for the coffee harvest to record this music and examine the impact of their efforts on behalf of economic justice and inter-religious cooperation.
+Jeffrey A. Summit returned to Uganda for the coffee harvest to record this music for Smithsonian Folkways Recordings and examine the impact of their efforts on behalf of economic justice and inter-religious cooperation.

 Cabaret at the Edge of the World: Performing in the Shadow of the Holocaust